aliahhawari/aliahhawari.github.io/_posts/2020-07-22-PythonDataAnalysis.md

 categories: CATEGORY-1 CATEGORY-2
 ---

 Here are my notes from the 'Data Analysis with Python' assignment I completed as part of my journey in Coursera's IBM Data Science Professional Certificate.
-So, these are the knowledge I need to know how to use with Python in order to perform basic data analysis of my data.

 ## The dataset:  House Sales in King County, USA